-These teams do a very important job protecting travellers, airline crew, airport workers and New Zealand at large by ensuring that no dangerous materials are present on aircraft or in our airports.
+These teams do a very important job protecting travellers, airline crew, airport workers and New Zealand at large by ensuring that no explosive materials are present on aircraft or in our airports.

 They are based at the main airports: Auckland, Wellington, Christchurch, and Queenstown.

 Our dog teams search for any explosives in car parks, navigation facilities, unattended cars and unattended items/bags, cargo, and aircraft.
-They also conduct random searches around the airport environment, at check in counters, screening points, and gate lounges.
+They also conduct random proactive foot patrols around the airport environment, at check in counters, screening points, and gate lounges.
 By being visible they can act as a deterrent for any wrongdoers.

 They also help other agencies like the Police, Customs and Corrections when there are bomb threats at airports as well as other places.

-Our dog teams are mobile, quick and the most reliable and cost-effective way of detecting explosives.
+Our dog teams are mobile, quick and a reliable and cost-effective way of detecting explosives.

 Teams undergo a 10 week training course and graduate from the Police Dog Training Centre as ‘Operational’.